-The Covid-19 pandemic has had some operational impact on the company, but it has subsequently adapted to the challenges and the company has subsequently experienced growth in average daily transaction volumes.
-The directors continue to consider the implications of any future potential risks and have put in place business continuity plans that will allow the company to successfully continue in operation.
+The ongoing geopolitical conflicts have had some limited impact on the company and the directors continue to evaluate these closely and have put in place robust business continuity plans that will allow the company to successfully continue its operations.

-The directors consider the going concern basis to be appropriate because, having reviewed the company's cashflow requirements for the forthcoming year, in the opinion of the directors, the company will be able to pay its debts as they arise from its continued improved trading for a period of at least twelve months from the approval of these financial statements.
+The directors consider the going concern basis to be appropriate because, having reviewed the company's cashflow requirements for the forthcoming year, in the opinion of the directors, the company will be able to pay its debts as they arise form its continued improved trading for a period of at least twelve months from the approval of these financial statements.